JakeButterfield99/storyboard-vscode-extension/README.md

 # Crank Storyboard VS Code Extension

-This extension will auto-complete lua snippets for Crank Storyboard.
+This extension will auto-complete lua & teal snippets for Crank Storyboard.
 This includes any gre. or gredom. types & functions.
 Currently supporting Storyboard 8.1.

 ### Usage